This page covers the following topics:

 Other Microsoft 365 applications and features

 Office 365 also includes other useful applications.
 You can access them via the waffle button at the top left of the Outlook Web App (OWA) display (see the image below).

 - Tasks is a to-do list linked to your calendar and e-mail.
 If you flag an e-mail in your mailbox, it will be included in your task view to help you manage your workflow.

 - OneDrive is Microsoft’s cloud storage service linked to Office 365.
 As a student at the University of Helsinki, you are assigned 1 terabyte, or 1,000 gigabytes, of storage space on OneDrive.
 OneDrive makes it easy for you to share and collaborate on documents with other users at the university.

 - You can also access the browser-based Online versions of Word, Excel, PowerPoint and OneNote to view and edit documents in almost the same manner as you would with the locally installed versions of these applications.

-- Skype for Business can be used for online meetings, instant messaging and video calls.
+- Microsoft Teams can be used for online meetings, instant messaging and video calls.
 More information about Teams is provided in chapter 2.5 Studying online – Tools for teamwork.